Toto Neorest vs Kohler Veil – Which is the Best?

 4. Actilight UV Light Cleaning

-Actilight cleaning technology does so by the use of a baked-in hydrophilic photocatalytic glaze/coating, Ewater and UV light.
+Actilight cleaning technology does so by the use of a baked-in hydrophilic photocatalytic glaze/coating, Ewater, and UV light.
 The UV light is located underneath the lid and will only turn on when the lid is down.

 This technology makes the Toto Neorest 750H a very pricey toilet, the reason most people opt to go with the Toto Neorest 700H or the Kohler Veil.

-Most people feel like the Ewater+ technology combined with the usual Toto Cefiontect glaze is enough for a toilet.
+Most people feel the Ewater+ technology combined with the usual Toto Cefiontect glaze is enough for a toilet.
 I agree with them.
 Even with the top technology, it does not mean that you will never have to clean the Neorest 750H.
 You will need to bend on it from time to time.

 5. Auto Lid Opening and Closing